LSAT scoring is a critical aspect that can shape your journey into law school. But what exactly is it, and why should you care about it?

-As we explore scoring for the LSAT, we'll aim to make it crystal clear.
-You don't need to be a math whiz to understand it.
-We'll go over how it impacts your future, helping you grasp its significance in your legal career journey.
+LSAT scoring can seem confusing, but we’ll make it crystal clear.
+You don't need to be a math whiz to understand the scoring system.
+We'll cover how it impacts your future, helping you grasp its significance in your legal career.

 So, whether you're a prospective law school applicant or simply curious about the LSAT, keep reading to learn all about how the LSAT is scored.